 Frequently Asked Questions regarding Act 59: the Sudden Cardia Arrest Prevention Act

-Sickle Cell Trait and
+Sickle Cell Trait and the Athlete

 NCAA Position Statement on the Sickle Cell Trait